Note App - Part 1: Setup the Node API

 Our final route will be to delete a note.

-I deliberately left out testing the API as I didn't want to make this post too long but you could use software like Postman or Insomnia to test the API.
-All the code from this post is available on GitHub.
-The next part will be about creating a front-end with React to use with this API.
+I deliberately left out testing the API as I didn’t want to make this post too long but you could use software like Postman or Insomnia to test the API.
+My next post will be about creating a front-end with React to use with this API.
+I hope you found this post useful. 😊